We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The following can help a doctor diagnose gastritis:

-- the person’s medical history and current symptoms
+- taking the person’s medical history and noting their current symptoms

 - checking for the presence of H. pylori using blood, breath, or stool testing